 The Food Bank currently has two to three monthly food sampling events.
 With the help of volunteers and our nutrition educators, delicious food samples are prepared for clients.
 The focus is the importance of the preparation and consumption of fresh fruits and vegetables with a goal of a 15% increase in these nutritious foods within a year’s time.
 In addition to food samples, we offer recipes, basic cooking tips and ideas, and recipe kits.
 This program is partially funded through the SNAP-Ed Federal Grant.

 For parents with children (up to age 12), bags with small gifts, books, and party favors are available to support a family celebration.
 The bags are designed to be age and gender appropriate.

 The Food Bank supports school gardens in our service area as a way to provide fresh, nutritious produce to low-income students.
 Some school gardens donate a portion of their produce to the Food Bank in exchange for summer garden tending and watering.
 The Food Bank provides more intensive support to schools that have large numbers of students in the FORKids weekend food program.

-This service is provided to seniors living in targeted low-income housing where circumstances create access barriers to those in need of food bank services.
+This service is provided to community members living in targeted, low-income housing where – circumstances create access barriers to those in need of food bank services.
 For a list of locations and contact information, click here.